garethjohnsdesign/niallkenny.com/_projects/is-tropical-mongolia.markdown

 image: "/uploads/is-tropical-mongolia.jpg"
 vimeo: 69016182
 layout: project
-is-shown: true
 ---

 Bored of the usual touring destinations, Is Tropical decided to become one of the first Western bands to ever perform in Mongolia.

-Director/Camera : Niall Kenny
+Director/Camera — Niall Kenny
-Producer: Alex Hoffman
+Producer — Alex Hoffman
-Editor: Iain Pettifer
+Editor — Iain Pettifer